Papias of Hierapolis: Collection of Writings

 By COGwriter

-There is not a whole lot available about Papias in the English language, and much of it will be provided on this page.
+There is not a whole lot available about Papias in the English language, and much of is available is provided on this page.
 (Note: There was a Papirius of Smyrna who is not the same person.)
+Some information that has been attributed to Papias is false in that he did not write it.

-Papias was probably a true Christian.
-I believe this is so, not only from his limited writings, but because he was a leader in the city in Asia Minor called Hierapolis.
-There were other apparent true Christian leaders from there including Apollinaris and the Apostle Philip (who reportedly died there).
+Papias seemingly was a true Christian.
+I believe this is so, not so much from his limited writings, but because he was a leader in the city in Asia Minor called Hierapolis.
+There were other apparent true Christian leaders from there including the Apostle Philip (who reportedly died there) and later Apollinaris who died c.
+180.

 Papias and John

-The Catholic Encyclopedia notes this about Papias the the Apostle John,
+The Catholic Encyclopedia notes this about Papias the Apostle John:

 Thus, it appears that Papias directly knew the Apostle John.
 The Apostle John wrote the Book of Revelation which, among other things, described a thousand year reign of Christ on the earth (Revelation 20:4).